LSZ2001/Audiovisual-causal-inference/README.md

 - The NLL code for the semiparametric model is **NLLfun_UAV_semiparam.m**.
 Its functions are similar to above.
 - The NLL code for semiparametric inspired models are **NLLfun_UAV_semiparamInsp.m**, **NLLfun_BC_semiparamInsp.m**, and **NLLfun_BAV_semiparamInsp.m**.
 Its functions are similar to above.

-- The data files they save follow a new naming convention that is more organized:
+The data files they save follow the naming conventions below:
 ```
 semiparam on UV+UA data:
 time reserve 10:00:00
 NLLfun_UAV_semiparam.m